llpeterson/data/multimedia.md

 a few steps to get from a digital image to a compressed representation of that image that can be transmitted, decompressed, and displayed correctly by a receiver.
-You probably know that digital images are made up of pixels (hence, the megapixels quoted in digital camera advertisements).
+You probably know that digital images are made up of pixels (hence, the megapixels quoted in smartphone camera advertisements).
 Each pixel represents one location in the two-dimensional grid that makes up the image, and for color images each pixel has some numerical value representing a color.
 There are lots of